nobehong/script/README.md

 check_xbox_motherboard is only for xbox 360

 for the aimbot with no esp to Aimbot Toggl: Press E to enable or disable the aimbot and it should work in a lot of shoting games on roblox

+executer checker is to see what executer you useing